minerllabs/baselines/chainerrl_baselines/README.md

 ![release20190708_MineRLNavigateDense-v0](static/release20190708/MineRLNavigateDense-v0.png)

-For `MineRLNavigateDense`, DDDQN achieves comparable score with Rainbow/PPO.
+For `MineRLNavigateDense`, DDDQN achieves a score comparable to Rainbow/PPO.

-[The MineRL competition's original paper](https://arxiv.org/abs/1904.10079) reports the score of DDDQN (refered as "DQN" in the paper) as 55.59 +- 11.38, which is consistent with our result.
-(Our result is slightly worse than the original though)
+[The MineRL competition's original paper](https://arxiv.org/abs/1904.10079) reports the score of DDDQN (referred as "DQN" in the paper) as 55.59 +- 11.38, which is consistent with our result.
+(Our result is slightly worse than the original)

-Last evaluation episodes' mp4:
+Videos of trained agents during their last evaluation round:
 - [Rainbow trial 1](static/release20190708/RainbowNavigateDense1.mp4)
 - [Rainbow trial 2](static/release20190708/RainbowNavigateDense2.mp4)
 - [Rainbow trial 3](static/release20190708/RainbowNavigateDense3.mp4)